 Purpose: Blood transfusions can be a life-saving treatment for animals that have become anemic due to trauma or disease.
 However, adverse, often life-threatening, complications can occur if the donor and recipient blood types are not appropriately matched.
 In non-domesticated cat species, very little is known about the different blood types found in different species, making transfusions in most situations risky.
-Additionally, since nondomestic felids are often found in zoos where only a few individuals of each species are housed, there is a need to store blood for prolonged periods of times in case of future emergencies.
-Blood from domestic cats is known to degrade rapidly during storage, and it is unknown if the same is true for non-domestic felids.
+Additionally, since non-domestic cats are often found in zoos where only a few individuals of each species are housed, there is a need to be able to either transfuse blood from one species to another, or store blood for prolonged periods of times in case of future emergencies.